By Nicole Hilton, August 17th, 2020

 What helped that seed of faith to grow were, of course, the basics.
 I’m studying the scriptures everyday, I’m praying morning and night and any other time I want to feel connected, I’m receiving blessings (from a priesthood holder from the Church of Jesus Christ of Latter-day Saints), and I’ve been going to Institute, which is like a Sunday School class during the middle of the week.

 All of my sloppy attempts at learning have somehow congealed together to create the ah-ha moment I had today: faith isn’t the foolish path.
 It’s the wise one.
 And I need more faith.
-And this faith…it can be a choice!
+And this faith…it must be a choice!
 As soon as I realized that, it was like my core personality (the one who is always positive and spiritual and funny all of the time) met me halfway, and said, You’re getting there!
 You’re learning what I had to learn.
 And this new knowledge?
 It’s actually sweet.
 You can settle into it.
 To be a person of faith doesn’t mean you are going to be suffering day in and day out.
 It means you are going to have your feet planted on solid ground and hope in your heart no matter what happens to you.
 And what you suffer will actually be LESS, not more, than you would have without the faith.